Lloyd M. Mustin II

 Lloyd sits on the boards of XLA and Keen, an organization focused on exercise for special needs kids.
 Lloyd graduated from the University of Richmond (B.S.
 Business), the Johns Hopkins University (M.S.
 Business) and the US Navy Post Graduate School Defense Resource Management Institute.

-As XLA’s Chief Financial Officer, Doug is responsible for the company’s accounting, contracting and pricing functions.
+As XLA’s Executive Vice President & Chief Financial Officer, Doug is responsible for the company’s accounting, contracting and pricing functions.
 He has more than 20 years of experience in commercial banking, investment banking, and corporate finance both for financial services and private sector companies.

 Previously, Doug served as Chief Financial Officer of Interactive Technology Solutions, a Government services company.
 In that position, he built and developed the accounting and contracting groups and led the execution of two separate private equity investments, two major debt recapitalizations, and four acquisitions; the company grew 700 percent during his tenure.
 Prior to that, Doug ran the Merger and Acquisitions program for a telecom infrastructure company and held commercial banking and investment roles with Wachovia Securities and its predecessor banks.